Frequently Asked Questions:

 How long will it take to obtain an exemption?

 - The single largest cause of delay in the processing of applications is incomplete applications or attachments.
 The Commission will not consider incomplete applications.
-When a complete application is submitted, with all required documentations, the approval process should take less than 30 days to complete.
+When a complete application is submitted, with all required documentations, the approval process should take approximately 30 days to complete.

 Who must sign the application?